-Usually, you begin by seeing your GP.
-Your GP will normally look at your eyes and the colour of your skin to check for jaundice, test your urine for bile and take some blood samples.
-They may examine your tummy (abdomen) to feel for any swelling in the area of the liver.
-They will also ask if you have noticed any changes in your bowel habits or in your weight.
+If you have symptoms, you usually begin by seeing your GP.
+They will examine you and look at your eyes and the colour of your skin.
+This is to check for jaundice (yellowing of the skin and whites of the eyes).
+They may test your urine (pee) for bile and take some blood samples.
+They may also examine your tummy (abdomen) for swelling in the liver area.
+They will ask if you have noticed any changes in your poo (stools) or weight.